meker12/commerce-channels.en/help/amazon-sales-channel/price-rule-examples.md

 [Floor price](./floor-price.md) calculation = Floor Price Source `$5` x Floor Adjustment Amount `5%` = $5.25

-This means that when our intelligent pricing rule is applied, it will not allow the listing price to be lower than $5.25 for this specific product when the cost is $5.
+When the intelligent pricing rule is applied, it does allow the listing price to be lower than $5.25 for this specific product when the cost is $5.